spidermila/mikrotik_update/README.md

 it to a local directory.
 The upgrade is performed only if the backup and download are successful.

-The script uses ssh key to authenticate with the Mikrotik device.
+The script uses **ssh key** to authenticate with the Mikrotik device.
+You need to generate the ssh key pair before using this program.
 I expect there will be a dedicated user created for this purpose.
 The script can set up this user and upload the public key for you.